Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with clear parameter description; the description adds no extra meaning beyond schema, so baseline 3.
+Schema coverage is 100% with a clear description for integrationId.
+The description adds no additional meaning beyond the schema, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.